 If you have a lot of natural wood tones in your house, this is a great color to make those pop.
 Warm wood is a common thread through all three of the Pewter Green kitchens I have to show you.

-They did not share the updated wall color in this kitchen, but if I had to guess, I think it could be Repose Gray.
-It’s on the same color strip as Sherwin Williams Acier.
+They did not share the updated wall color in this kitchen, but if I had to guess, I think it could be Repose Gray, or possibly the lighter shade Acier.

 Marjorie (@marjorie_verschueren) also used Pewter Green for the cabinets in her light and airy kitchen.